codex-storage/codex-go-bindings/README.md

 If you don’t provide it, you can enable `datasetSizeAuto` so `DownloadStream` fetches the manifest first and uses its `datasetSize`.

-You can pass a `write` callback and/or a `filepath` as destinations.
+You can pass a `writer` and/or a `filepath` as destinations.
 They are not mutually exclusive, letting you write the content to two places for the same download.

 ```go